OGD311/WikiLinks/README.md

 page_links holds the title as text, a set() of all its links, and is_redirect as a boolean of if the page redirects elsewhere.<br>
 redirects holds the 'original' (the page the redirect is coming from), and 'redirect' (the page we are redirecting too)<br>
 <br>
-The second step in my process is to load the wikidump using the 'mwxml' python library, specifically made for the task of parsing mediawiki datadumps.
+The second step in my process is to load the wikidump using the 'mwxml' python library[^4], specifically made for the task of parsing mediawiki datadumps.
 This allows me to access 'pages' and 'revisions' from within the dump without any extra parsing - meaning I can immediately grab a pages current revision and title.<br>
 It also allows me to workout if a page has a redirect, so I can execute the logic for that which involves:
 - Grab the pages title
 - Grab the title of the page we are redirecting too